 Obviously, this is just my (historic) take on it, which might be right or might be wrong.

 Trading is not about being right or wrong.
 It’s about hearing the cash register ring.

-There are so many indicators these days that it would be an absolutely mammoth task to devote a section to covering those, and given that I’m not a fan and I’m the one writing this guide, I’m going to largely skip it.
+There are so many indicators these days that it would be an absolutely mammoth task to devote a section to covering those, and given that I’m not a fan and I’m the one writing this Beginners Guide to Trading, I’m going to largely skip it.
 Sorry.

 You could easily lay a 20-period moving average, or Bollinger Bands, or RSI, or MACD (these are all types of indicators) over any chart and make all sorts of pretty pictures and lines – but what would they tell you that you’ve not already seen in the price?
 As I’ve said elsewhere, I’m not an indicators fan (with the exception of volume), but they do have their place in some strategies, and a lot of people rely upon them for confirmation of what they’ve seen in price already.
 So, I can’t in all honesty say “Don’t use indicators” because this is a choice for you to make yourself, based on your experience.